lukso-network/docs/docs/guides/network/update-the-node.md

 #### Restart your Node

 You can start your node as regular.
-Please adjust your flags or the recipient address in case you are running a validator.
+If you run a validator, please adjust your flags or the recipient address.

 Start up your node using checkpoint synchronization to reduce your downtime while synchronizing with the network significantly.
-Fast synchronization speeds are essential if you are running a validator node to avoid losing stake.
+Fast synchronization speeds are essential if you run a validator node to avoid losing stake.

 <Tabs>
 <TabItem value="checkpoint-sync" label="Checkpoint Synchronization">